 - Contact details of a Board member or an Advisory committee member of your organization.**

-*** We will only contact them if you are selected for the program.
+**We will only contact them if you are selected into the program.
 This is to ask for their support for the time commitment involved.

 Applications will be reviewed by alumni of NYFA’s Emerging Leaders program and outside executive professionals and local art leaders of Color.

-Questions?
-Contact NYFA and include “The Incubator for Executive Leaders of Color” in the subject line.
+Contact NYFA at [email protected] and include “The Incubator for Executive Leaders of Color” in the subject line.